Paint with a chalky finish can cheaply help you modernize your home

 Why use chalk paint?

 Chalk paint also dries very quickly, so a whole dresser or even bathroom vanity can be painted in one day (even with 3 coats).
-If you are using latex enamel paint, you have to wait in between steps for the longer drying time.
+If you are using latex enamel paint, you have to wait in-between steps for a longer drying time.

-While chalk paint has its advantages, depending on the brand, it can be quite expensive.
+While chalk paint and other chalked paint variations have their advantages, depending on the brand, they can be quite expensive.
 If you are painting large furniture or even cabinets this will add up.

 Are chalkboard paint and chalk paint the same thing?